-If it’s totally out of the question for you to squeeze in a fifth day then you can simply add some sprint or sled training to the end of one or two workouts each week.
+If it’s totally out of the question for you to squeeze in that extra day then you can simply add some sprint or sled training to the end of one or two workouts each week.
 All you need is 10-15 minutes and you’ll be good to go.

-If you can only make it to the gym 2-3 times due to an insane work or social schedule it’s not the end of the world.
+If you can only make it to the gym twice a week due to an insane work or social schedule it’s not the end of the world.
 You can still make progress.
 Just know that it will never be optimal.
 High level athletes train quite a bit.
 So to think that you will maximize your strength, size or conditioning on just two workouts is probably a bit far fetched.

-But obviously, four days will be better than two or three if you’re looking to make a rapid physical transformation.
+Two can work, but obviously, 3-4 days will be better if you’re looking to make a rapid physical transformation.
 This gives you more opportunities to send an anabolic signal to your body, meaning you’ll have more growth stimulation throughout each week.

 You’ll also stay leaner because properly planned strength training workouts improve insulin sensitivity and allow you to eat more carbs without gaining fat.

 In addition, your metabolism will get a nice spike from the more frequent workouts so that you’re always burning more body-fat throughout the day.

 Overtraining has become a thing people fear more than death.
 But the reality is that you can handle more than you think and it’s very hard to reach a true deep, dark state of overtraining.